Fire and rescue services

 More information:

-You can stay for up to 90 days in a 6-month period without a tourist visa from the date of entry into Montenegro.
+You can stay for up to 90 days in 6 months without a tourist visa from the date of entry into Montenegro.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate of Montenegro for details about visas, currency, customs and quarantine rules.